Tu-Plang

+Tu-Plang (ตู้เพลง Thai for Jukebox) is the debut studio album released by Australian rock band Regurgitator.
+It was released in Australia in May 1996, where it sold well despite receiving little radio airplay.
+It was later released in the United States on April 22, 1997.

+At the ARIA Music Awards of 1996, the album won two awards; Best Alternative Album and Breakthrough Artist - Album.
+In 2012, Regurgitator performed the entire album along with Unit on the Australian RetroTech tour.

+Background and recording

-Tu-Plang (ตู้เพลง Thai for Jukebox) (1996) was the first album released by Australian rock band Regurgitator after making two EPs.
-The band chose to record the album in Bangkok, Thailand, to the quandary of its label, Warner Music, which was uncertain as to what terms A&R executive Michael Parisi had contracted.
+After making two EPs, the band chose to record the album in Bangkok, Thailand, to the quandary of its label, Warner Music, which was uncertain as to what terms A&R executive Michael Parisi had contracted.
 Ely later said, "We didn't want to do it in just any old place, so we had a tour in Europe and Japan booked and our drummer Martin said, 'let's stop in Thailand on the way and check out some studios,' so we did and we found this place."

 Producer Magoo later said the studio, "was [owned by] this guy [who was in the band] Carabao.
 He was described to us as the local, Thai, Bruce Springsteen.
 He had this compound in outer Bangkok.
 We'd drive there and it's in the middle of all these slums.
 There were wild chickens running around everywhere.
 There were open sewers and stuff like that."

-At the ARIA Music Awards of 1996, the album won two awards; Best Alternative Album and Breakthrough album.

-In 2012, Regurgitator performed the entire album along with Unit on the Australian RetroTech tour.
+Lyrics and musical style

+In a September 1997 review of Tu-Plang, Alex Steininger of American site In Music We Trust described Regurgitator as being Australia's answer to the Bloodhound Gang, who are known for their comedy rap rock style.
+He said, "from offensive lyrics to funny lyrics, it's all covered here".
+Others have also compared the album to the band Ween, due to its variety of styles.
+The album has elements of funk metal/rap metal, cocktail music, dance, dub, Indigenous Thai music, industrial music, hip hop, Muzak, pop rock, punk, surf rock, turntablism and spaghetti western music.